raspberrypilearning/flip-treat-webcards/en/step_3.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** Hover over (or tap) the card on your webpage.
+Hover over (or tap) the card on your webpage.
 The image and text appear on top of each other, but the image should hide when the card is flipped.

 --- /task ---